blockchainsllc/in3-docs/docs/api-c.md

 int rlp_decode_in_list(bytes_t *b, int index, bytes_t *dst);
 ```

-this function expects a list item (like the blockheader as first item and will then find the item within this list).
+This function expects a list item (like the blockheader as first item and will then find the item within this list).

-It is a shortcut for
+It is a shortcut for:

 ```c
 // decode the list